dwilkie96/CSN11131_Assignment/README.md

 AVR_Spec      Specifications of the Atmel AVR microcontroller that is used for testing lightweight ciphers

 MSP_Spec      Specifications of the Texas Instruments MSP microcontroller that is used for testing lightweight ciphers

+FELICS.zip    Contains the FELICS framework that was used to evaluate the ciphers discussed in this assignment